 Is $150K a Good Salary for a Single Person?

-Depending on your financial liabilities, a gross annual income of $150,000 is a good salary, especially for a single person.
+Depending on your financial liabilities, a gross annual income of $150,000 can be a good salary, especially for a single person.

 Keeping tabs on the competitiveness of your income is an essential part of career growth and the financial and life goals you set for yourself.
-If you’re curious about how your six-figure salary compares to the average worker nationally and in each state, keep reading.
+If you’re curious about how your six-figure salary compares to the average worker nationally and in each state, read on.

 Is $150K a Good Salary?

 For a single person, especially one who’s not supporting any dependents, $150,000 is a good annual salary.
-Consider the average salary in the U.S., which is $65,470, according to May 2023 data from the Bureau of Labor Statistics (BLS).
-A $150,000 annual salary is about 129% higher than the national average.
+Consider the average salary in the U.S., which is close to $70,000 per year, according to the latest Social Security Administration data.
+A $150,000 annual salary is more than twice as much as the national average.

 Check your score with SoFi Insights